-As a result of its review of its respirator mask/asbestos liabilities, of pending and expected lawsuits and of the cost of resolving claims of persons who claim more serious injuries, including mesothelioma, other malignancies, and black lung disease, the Company increased its accruals in the first six months of 2021 for respirator mask/asbestos liabilities by \$53 million.
-In the first six months of 2021, the Company made payments for legal defense costs and settlements of \$44 million related to the respirator mask/asbestos litigation.
-As previously disclosed, during the first quarter of 2019, the Company recorded a pre-tax charge of \$313 million in conjunction with an increase in the accrual as a result of the March and April 2019 settlements-in-principle of the coal mine dust lawsuits mentioned above and the Company's assessment of other then current and expected coal mine dust lawsuits (including the costs to resolve all then current and expected coal mine dust lawsuits in Kentucky and West Virginia at the time of the charge).
-As of June 30, 2021, the Company had an accrual for respirator mask/asbestos liabilities (excluding Aearo accruals) of \$671 million.
+As a result of its review of its respirator mask/asbestos liabilities, of pending and expected lawsuits and of the cost of resolving claims of persons who claim more serious injuries, including mesothelioma, other malignancies, and black lung disease, the Company increased its accruals in the first nine months of 2021 for respirator mask/asbestos liabilities by \$80 million.
+In the first nine months of 2021, the Company made payments for legal defense costs and settlements of \$7 million related to the respirator mask/asbestos litigation.
+As previously disclosed, during the first quarter of 2019, the Company recorded a pre-tax charge of \$313 million in conjunction with an increase in the accrual as a result of the March and April 2019 settlements-in-principle of the coal mine dust lawsuits (including the costs to resolve all then current and expected coal mine dust lawsuits (including the costs to resolve all then current and expected coal mine dust lawsuits in Kentucky and West Virginia at the time of the charge).
+As of September 30, 2021, the Company had an accrual for respirator mask/asbestos liabilities (excluding Aearo accruals) of \$655 million.
 This accrual represents the Company's best estimate of probable loss and reflects an estimation period for future claims that may be filed against the Company approaching the year 2050.
-The Company cannot estimate the amount or upper end of the range of amounts by which the liability may exceed the accrual the Company has established because of the (i) inherent difficulty in projecting the number of claims that have not yet been asserted or the time period in which future claims may be asserted, (ii) the complaints nearly always assert claims against multiple defendants where the damages alleged are typically not attributed to individual defendants so that a defendant's share of liability may turn on the law of joint and several liability, which can vary by state, (iii) the multiple factors described above that the Company's estimate of liabilities.
+The Company cannot estimate the amount or upper end of the range of amounts by which the liability may exceed the accrual the Company has established because of the (i) inherent difficulty in projecting the number of claims that have not yet been asserted or the time period in which future claims may be asserted, (ii) the complaints nearly always assert claims against multiple defendants where the damages alleged are typically not attributed to individual defendants so that a defendant's share of liability may turn on the law of joint and several liability, which can vary by state, (iii) the company's estimate of liabilities.

-As of June 30, 2021, the Company's receivable for insurance recoveries related to the respirator mask/asbestos litigation was \$\\$\ \text{million}\$.
+As of September 30, 2021, the Company's receivable for insurance recoveries related to the respirator mask/asbestos litigation was \$\frac{\strace}{\text{million}}\$.
 The Company continues to seek coverage under the policies of certain insolvent and other insurers.
 Once those claims for coverage are resolved, the Company will have collected substantially all of its remaining insurance coverage for respirator mask/asbestos claims.